command-z-z/command-z-z/README.md

 <!-- **command-z-z/command-z-z** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-🖐️I am Eugene, from China, yet another average 22 y/o guy pursuing Bachelors in Computer Science and interested in Computer Vision:)
+🖐️ I am Eugene, from China, yet another average 22 y/o guy pursuing Bachelors in Computer Science.

+🤖 I am a senior student, I am interested in AI and Computer Vision:)

+🧘 I'm currently living at the intersection between the industry and academia.

-💻I am MacOS and Arch Linux user, also addicted in Terminal with NVIM enthusiast and hacking WMs.
+💻 I am MacOS and Arch Linux user, also addicted in Terminal with a NVIM enthusiast and hacking WMs.

-🗄️You can see my Terminal [dotfile](https://github.com/command-z-z/dotfiles) if you need.
+🗄️ You can see my Terminal [dotfile](https://github.com/command-z-z/dotfiles) if you need, looking forword to your ⭐star.

-🧘I'm currently living at the intersection between the industry and academia.